Polymer/old-docs-site/articles/styling-elements.md

     <x-foo unresolved></x-foo>

-## Inheriting / resetting outside styles
+## Resetting outside styles

-As a convenience, {{site.project_title}} allows you to set Shadow DOM's `applyAuthorStyles` and `resetStyleInheritance` properties directly when constructing the element's `prototype`.
-However, please keep in mind that {{site.project_title}} does not attempt to polyfill `applyAuthorStyles` or `resetStyleInheritance`.
+As a convenience, {{site.project_title}} allows you to set Shadow DOM's `resetStyleInheritance` property directly when constructing the element's `prototype`.
+However, please keep in mind that {{site.project_title}} does not attempt to polyfill `resetStyleInheritance`.

-Take on the look and feel of the page with `applyAuthorStyles`:
+To turn off inheritable styles, set `resetStyleInheritance`:

     Polymer('x-foo', {
-      applyAuthorStyles: true,
-      //resetStyleInheritance: true,
+      resetStyleInheritance: true,
       ready: function() { ... },
       ...
     });